 However, the UK and Ireland are not and so you will cross a border entering there.

 Entering or Leaving the EU by Car

-Moving from EU to non-EU countries and vice versa, or entering/leaving the Schengen zone will require crossing a hard border.
+Moving from the EU to non-EU countries and vice versa, or entering/leaving the Schengen zone will require crossing a hard border.